 - Sandglass: In episode 14 President Yoon the casino magnate leads his daughter Hye-rin into a room, and shows her his model: not just a model of the enormous casino he plans to build, but also a model of the rolling hills behind the casino where he says he'll build a family resort.
 This is the cue to begin Yoon's downfall, as the scene ends with Yoon being told that his enemy President Park (backed by Tae-soo) has taken a casino from him.
 In the scene after that Park tells Yoon that he'll never get the government permit to build the full-scale version of that model casino.

 - A Saturday Night Live James Bond parody sketch didn't even get that far — archvillain Christopher Walken has Bond captive in his lair that's still under construction and way behind schedule, and he has to resort to showing Bond conceptual renderings of the various deathtraps he would be subjected to.

 - In a Weekend Update sketch, Jimmy Fallon interviewed the head architect building the then-future Greek Olympiad for the recent games.
-The guy was so proud that the model was finished but when Jimmy ask how much of the actual building was done, he broke it down to a very (, very) small portion.
+The guy was so proud that the model was finished, but when Jimmy asked how much of the actual building was done, he broke it down to a very (very) small portion.

 - One of these shows up in the second series of Waterloo Road when Roger Aspinall intends to rebuild the school as the Roger Aspinall Academy.
 His disaffected son later trashes it with a fire extinguisher.